EliTotah/AP1-KNN_Project/README.md

 5. server.cpp - this file summarizes the actions of the server in front of the client when the server will receive as an argument the routing to the data on which it will perform the analysis, and a port number on which it must listen.
 The server will receive as a message from the client the line of arguments that the user entered and with the help of the KNN algorithm, will perform an analysis of the vector entered by the user against the data that it will check and finally deliver to the client the type that best suits the user's requests.
 - The server is responsible for checking that the vector entered by the user will be the same size as the vectors in the data that the server was asked to check.
 - In addition to this, when calling the KNN algorithm at the server, additional normality checks are performed as we detailed in the KNN file that was already built earlier.
+In addition The server uses multithreading for two reasons:
+•	Handling multiple clients simultaneously.
+•	Handling time-consuming commands on a different thread so the client will be able to send more messages while waiting.
 ![image](https://user-images.githubusercontent.com/118715083/209791721-75a66328-e9ad-4524-91d2-978acc09b88a.png)
 6. CLI.cpp- The CLI department of the server creates a specific client for the server and the same department manipulates the running course of the menu by creating a vector of commands according to the options defined in the menu
-CLIClient.cpp - The CLI class of the client creates a specific client at the client and the same class manipulates the running course of the menu on the client side by creating a vector of commands adapted to the client according to the options defined in the menu.
+CLIClient.cpp - The CLI class of the client creates a specific client at the client and the same class manipulates the running course of the menu on the client side by creating a vector of commands adapted to the client according to the options defined in the menu. the **Command design pattern** in order to handle commands in the server:
+The UML sketch-
 ![image](https://user-images.githubusercontent.com/118715083/213931425-7044c2db-52c8-4c74-bfe3-8bc570732127.png)

 ## Compile using this commends: